commonknowledge/community-climate-justice-archive/README.md

 **The "Generator" Part:**
 We don't write all those HTML files by hand!
 The archive *generates* them automatically from the NocoDB data and templates.
 You run the build command, it creates all the HTML files, and then those files get uploaded to a web hosting service called Render so that people can visit the archive with their web browser.

-So: **Database + Templates → Build Process → HTML Files → Upload to Render → Live Website!**
+So: **Database + Templates → Build Process → HTML Files → Upload to Render → Live Archive**

 ### The Big Picture